angzhaoyu/AdsorbML-FT/README.md

 - `save_csv`: Whether to save CSV files
 - `DFT_db`: Whether to save DFT database
 - `split`: Train/val/test split ratio

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- [FairChem](https://github.com/facebookresearch/fairchem) project for providing the machine learning framework
-- [Open Catalyst Project](https://opencatalystproject.org/) for datasets and models
-- Contributors to the AdsorbML-FT project for their valuable input and feedback

 ## Part 2: MK Component